6.5.1sr2 - SRTC Procedure: Attendance & Withdrawal

 No Show Status

 Students are expected to attend all classes for which they are registered.
-Instructors will monitor attendance through the first seven (7) calendar days of each academic term.
-Students who do not establish presence (attendance/participation) in at least one class session will be reported as a ‘No Show’ for the course and if applicable, tuition will be adjusted, and financial aid reduced accordingly.
+Instructors will monitor attendance.
+Students who do not establish presence (attendance/participation) will be reported as a ‘No Show’ for the course and if applicable, tuition will be adjusted, and financial aid reduced accordingly.
+Attendance is demonstrated through active participation and completion of the required Attendance Quiz located in your Blackboard course.
+Failure to confirm your intent to participate in the course through the completion of the Attendance Quiz will result in you being marked as a no show from the course.

 Refunds